zenml-io/zenml-projects/sign-language-detection-yolov5/README.md

 # Detect and recognize the American Sign Language alphabet on real-time image using Yolov5 and ZenML

-**Problem statement**: One of the most anticipated capibilities of Machine Learning and AI is to help people with disabilities.
+**Problem statement**: One of the most anticipated capabilities of Machine Learning and AI is to help people with disabilities.
 The deaf community cannot do what most of the population take for granted and are often placed in degrading situations due to these challenges they face every day, in this Zenfile (project) will see how computer vision can be utilized to create a model that can bridge the gap for the deaf and hard of hearing by learning American Sign Language and be able to understand the meaning of each sign.
 To so This project will use ZenML to create a pipeline that will train a model to detect and recognize the American Sign Language alphabet on real-time image using Yolov5 MLFlow and Vertex AI Platform.

 The purpose of this repository is to demonstrate how [ZenML](https://github.com/zenml-io/zenml) empowers the build, track and deploy a computer vision pipeline using some of the most popular tools in the industry.